dathanb/games/README.md

 My goal in working on this project has been to iteratively build a generic engine that plays games that conform to a shared model of a what a game looks like, and implementations of various games.

+# General

+## SortingGame

+TODO:
+- [X] Use shallow copy for calculating new positions
+- [ ] Cache bucket instances
+- [ ] Cache bucket scores
+- [ ] Use arrays for bucket contents
+- [ ] Use integers for bucket contents
+- [ ] Use integer array for SortingGame state
+- [ ] Make MaxStrategy stateful to reduce redundant move evaluations
+- [ ] Multithreaded MaxStrategy
+- [ ] Alpha pruning

 #Journal

 ## 2020-04-11